Vladimir Pchelintsev: World War II

 From August 1942 to January 1943, he was in the United States as a delegate with Nikolai Krasavchenko and Lyudmila Pavlichenko.
-They arrived in Washington, D.C. fpr the International Anti-Fascist Congress of Students; they were invited to the White House on the day of their arrival, where they spent the night as guests of the president.
+They arrived in Washington, D.C. for the International Anti-Fascist Congress of Students; they were invited to the White House on the day of their arrival, where they spent the night as guests of the president.
 On the third day of their visit, the three delegates spoke on the radio.
 Their speeches were broadcast by a major Washington radio station.
 They spoke about their experience of fighting the Nazis.

 A special radio broadcast aired on 28 August in the United States described in detail the arrival of Pavlichenko, Krasavchenko, and Pchelintsev.
 The morning newspapers carried their photographs, conversations with them, and detailed descriptions of their arrival in Washington.

 Pchelintsev spoke about the art of the sniper and concluded:

 We can and will win.
 Stalin said so, so it will be.

 The three delegates were then sent as part of a Soviet diplomatic delegation to visit Canada and England.
 After returning to the Soviet Union, he resumed teaching at the sniper school, but he repeatedly went to the active army, conducting combat training for school graduates and going on "sniper hunts".

 From January 1943 to February 1944, Pchelintsev headed a ballistic laboratory research station at a sniper school, and in October, he graduated from the Vystrel course.
 In January 1945, he was made assistant to the head for the department for repatriation of foreign citizens.
 Reliable sources estimate he killed 150 to 154 enemy soldiers and trained 45 new snipers, although Pchelintsev claimed in his memoir to have a tally of 456:

 By January 1943, my combat score was already one hundred and fifty-two fascists with one hundred and fifty-four shots.
 Well, during the entire war this figure rose to four hundred and fifty-six.